On a class of anharmonic oscillators: Some notes on the classes

 In the scale of those Sobolev spaces we have: \begin{thm} Let $m\in\ar$ and $k, \ell$ integers $\geq 1$.
 If $a\in\Sigma_{k,\ell}^{m}$, then $a(x,D)$ extends to a bounded operator \beq a(x,D):H_{k,\ell}^s(\arn)\rightarrow H_{k,\ell}^{s-m}(\arn) \eq for all $s\in\ar$. \end{thm}

-Of course the above theorems on the boundedness also hold for $t$-quantizations $a_t(x,D)$ in \eqref{bxdsob}, and in particular for the Weyl quantization due to the corresponding general property in the $S(m,g)$ setting on the switching between those quantizations.
+Of course the above theorems on the boundedness also hold for $t$-quan\-ti\-zations $a_t(x,D)$ in \eqref{bxdsob}, and in particular for the Weyl quantization due to the corresponding general property in the $S(m,g)$ setting on the switching between those quantizations for split metrics.